Skip to content

 • authorize_multi_issuer(request)

 Runs multi-issuer authorization against the provided AuthorizeMultiIssuerRequest object.
-Validates multiple JWT tokens from different issuers and evaluates policies based on token entities without requiring traditional user/workload principals.
+Validates multiple JWT tokens from different issuers and evaluates policies based on token entities.

 Authz Result#